By Willaim Bronchick Real Estate Investing Mentor

 Some final thoughts: Practice makes perfect but, remember, this mindset and process take time to adopt.
 Learn to manage not feeling guilty.
 Be diplomatic but firm.
 Tell the truth.
 Always keep your best interests in mind.

 Finally, commit to taking control of your life!
-Ask trusted associates or a business coach to help you with the process!
+Ask trusted associates or Real Estate Investing Mentor or Real Estate Investing Coach to help you with the process!

 Here is to your success!